leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 ```leantac
 {{#example_in Examples/ProgramsProofs/InsertionSort.lean insert_sorted_size_eq_1}}
 ```
+Because it typically doesn't matter _how_ a statement was proved, but only _that_ it was proved, proofs in Lean's output are typically replaced by `⋯`.
 Additionally, each new goal has an assumption that indicates which branch led to that goal, named `heq✝` in this case:
 ```output error
 {{#example_out Examples/ProgramsProofs/InsertionSort.lean insert_sorted_size_eq_1}}